 Unfortunately, many mammals die in winter, especially smaller species, as they cannot make it through the month of severe winter with a food shortage.

-In this article I wanted to look at how mammals survive winter.
+In this article, I wanted to look at how mammals survive winter.

-Bats will roost from October to April and hibernate in buildings, caves, mines, or other structures.
+Bats roost from October to April and hibernate in buildings, caves, mines, or other structures.
 They hang upside down from the wall or the roof with their wings folded around them to keep them warm.

-Many mammals species will hoard food from the previous season as a precautionary measure against the days or weeks when the snow and rain make it impossible to leave their burrows.
-A stocked larder can also help them slow down their bodies and metabolism as they do not have to forage food.
+Many mammals hoard food from the previous season as a precaution against the days or weeks when the snow and rain make it impossible to leave their burrows.
+Stocked larders can also help them slow down their bodies and metabolism as they do not have to forage for food.